enpiicom/wp-plugin-enpii-base/dev-docs/01-basic-concepts.md

   3. `enpii_base_wp_app_complete_execution` is the action happens to complete the request hanling.
 (We usually terminate the `wp_app()` here)

-Enpii Base plugin will split WordPress into 3 modes:
+EnpiiBase plugin will split WordPress into 3 modes:
 - Normal WordPress workflow
 - WP App mode: use Laravel to handle the request and response with Laravel
 - WP Api mode: same with WP App but for API only, no HTML rendering